usubalang/usuba/_posts/2020-01-07-usuba-genesis.md

 `expected` start with the same 10 characters, then this function will loop ten times (and therefore will take longer) before returning 0, thus informing an attacker monitoring the execution time of this function that he has the first characters right.
-An easy fix to this issue would be to make this function _constant-time_, by decorrelating its execution time from its inputs:
+This vulnerability could be fixed by decorrelating this function's execution time from its input, making it _constant-time_:

 ```c
 int check_password(char* provided, char* expected, int length) {